Can't Get Homeowners Insurance Because of Claims History

 Presence of High-Risk Features

-Certain property features, like swimming pools, trampolines or aggressive dog breeds, can increase the likelihood of liability claims.
-Insurers might be hesitant to provide coverage or might charge higher premiums for homes with these features.
+Certain property features, like swimming pools, trampolines or aggressive dog breeds, increase the likelihood of liability claims.
+Insurers might hesitate to provide coverage or charge higher premiums for homes with these features.

 badCredit icon